 Finch Discard Signal System

-This is a carding method registered in the year 1981 with the English Bridge Union.
-This is information contributed and authored by Mr. Alan Finch and is presented in a .pdf file format, which will be opened by your browser automatically in a new window.
+This is a carding method registered in the year 1981 with the English Bridge Union by Vivienne Finch, who devised this discard signal system.
+This information was contributed by her brother-in-law by Mr. Alan Finch and is presented in a .pdf file format, which will be opened by your browser automatically in a new window.

 Journalist Leads - Journalist Lead